 Anchored by Convoy Street, this neighborhood is the de facto hub for Asian food in San Diego.
 A diverse crowd frequents its unpretentious restaurants, featuring a wide array of regional cuisines, as well as its boba tea and dessert shops.

 Yakitori Taisho has become a treasured favorite of local chefs and fans of skewered meat.
 Artfully grilled at this jewel box-sized restaurant, the menu offers more than just basic skewer options, including every part of the chicken.
-Its restaurant relation, Yakitori Hino, is also a popular industry hangout for late night eats.
+Its restaurant relation, Yakitori Hino, is also a popular industry hangout for expert skewers and late night eats.